IT Architecture

 IT Architecture Metamodel

 IT architecture is a coherent whole of domains, functions, capabilities, services, concepts, principles, patterns, elements, components, norms, rules and guidelines, and other entity classes.
-The visualization below shows the most important entity classes that make up the meta-model of IT architecture in Dragon1.
+The visualization below shows the most important entity classes that comprise the meta-model of IT architecture in Dragon1.

 IT Concepts